mike-ward/mike-ward.github.io/_posts/2010-11-19-tweetz-3-1--feedback-on-interface-change.md

 ---
 layout: post
-title:  Tweetz 3.1 – Feedback on Interface Change
+title: 'Tweetz 3.1 – Feedback on Interface Change'
 ---
 I’m looking for a bit of feedback on a interface change I’m thinking about.